7 Deploying Data Science Projects

 Netlify automatically rebuilds your site when you push changes to your repository.

-6.2.1.3 Vercel
+7.2.1.3 Vercel

-Vercel is a cloud platform that specializes in frontend frameworks and static sites, with excellent support for modern web technologies and serverless functions.
+Vercel is a cloud platform that specialises in frontend frameworks and static sites, with excellent support for modern web technologies and serverless functions.
 Originally created by the makers of Next.js, Vercel has become popular for its speed and developer experience.

-Vercel excels at deploying static content that includes interactive JavaScript components, making it ideal for data science projects that combine static analysis with interactive visualizations.
+Vercel excels at deploying static content that includes interactive JavaScript components, making it ideal for data science projects that combine static analysis with interactive visualisations.
 Unlike traditional static hosts, Vercel can also run serverless functions, allowing you to add dynamic capabilities without managing servers.

 Quick setup: